Lyinggod/lgs-genesys-spell-selector/README.md

 ## Adding Talents to Spells

 Talents that affect the casting or caster may selected within the spell Spell Selector by adding applicable talents to the actor via the title bar.

+An expanable help section is provided to the user with avaiable options.

+If a talent is ranked, it will have "r:#" in the name of the talent.

 <img src="https://github.com/Lyinggod/lgs-genesys-spell-selector/blob/main/docs/spell_talent_selector.jpg" width=500>